mikestagney/flashcards/README.md

 The app can run with or without command line arguments.

-parses 2 arguments: -import, -export
+Parses 2 arguments: -import, -export

 -import: takes the file name to read the initial card set from the external file and prints the message "n cards have been loaded."